MislavJaksic/Knowledge-Repository/README.md

 The more I learn the more I forget.
 To avoid forgetting, I have to revise.
 The more knowledge I have the more time I'll spend revising instead acquiring new knowledge.
-If I spend more time revising then learning I will fall behind.
+If I spend more time revising then learning, I will fall behind.

 ### The Solution